rajan-chari/carnd-findlane/writeup_template.md

 Potential shorcomings with current pipeline
 * Does not handle high contrast shadows and light on the road
+* Does not handle changing contrast on the road (concrete road for example)
 * Does not handle snow
 * Does not handle missing or extra lane markings
-* Does not handle sharp curves
+* Does not handle curves well

 ### 3. Suggest possible improvements to your pipeline